wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-deploy-microsoft-teams/includes/3-understand-teams-management-tools.md

 These management tasks are available through the Desktop client, the web client, and the mobile client.

-## Azure Active Directory Admin Center
+## Azure Active Directory admin center

 Teams uses Azure Active Directory as the directory service.
 You can view and manage your organization's existing groups and group members using the Azure Active Directory Admin Center.